handsontable/hyperformula/docs/guide/built-in-functions.md

 HyperFormula comes with an extensive library of pre-built functions.
 You can use them to create complex formulas for any business application.
-Formula syntax and logic of function are similar to what is considered a standard in modern spreadsheet software.
+Formula syntax and logic of function are similar to what is considered the standard in modern spreadsheet software.
 That is because a spreadsheet is probably the most universal software ever created.
-We wanted the same flexibility for HyperFormula but without the constrains of the spreadsheet UI.
+We wanted the same flexibility for HyperFormula but without the constraints of the spreadsheet UI.

 All implemented functions are grouped into 8 different categories: